 As we have explained here the government system for compensating victims of abuse through the Criminal Injuries Compensation Authority (CICA) scheme is very flawed and unfair.
 The opportunity for claiming compensation is so narrow that most victims of abuse miss or are completely unaware of the deadline and find they are unable to claim.

 To assist in explaining whether you might be able to claim, we have put together some case study examples for you below.
+These are actual scenarios we have dealt with but the names have been changed.

 Here we describe a number of different real life scenarios and case examples which may help clarify your eligibility to make a claim against the CICA: